Deploying an application

 # Create a service

-One way to expose your deployment to clients outside your cluster is to create a Kubernetes service of type LoadBalancer
+One way to expose your deployment to clients outside your cluster is to create a Kubernetes service of type LoadBalancer.

-with content similar to the example below.
-The loadBalancerIP
+Create a manifest named my-service.yaml with content similar to the example below.
+The loadBalancerIP in the example

-is an IP address on the network configured in F5 with external_vlan_name
+is an IP address on the network configured in F5 with external_vlan_name set to external.

 The IP address you choose must not already be in use and must be routable from the location of any client that sends requests to the Service.